agsb/jelly/documents/LogicLoop.md

              if (code_byte == '!') { halt(); }
              code_ptr++;
            } while (1);

-When grouping the codes in dependence of state of page, gives two pages,

-The page zero does all opcodes except _begin_ and _again_;
+When grouping the code in dependence of state of loop, gives two pages, the page zero does opcode work, except for _begin_ forward and _again_ backwards;

+When a _begin_ occurs and the data byte is zero, it's the end of the loop, so it must step forward to find the corresponding _again_;

-The page one does the execution when occurs a _begin_ and the data byte is zero, or when occurs a _again_ and data byte is not zero;
+When a _again_ occurs and the data byte is not zero, then it is not the end of the loop, so it must step backward to find the corresponding _begin_;

+### Actions

+move code tape forward
+move code tape backward

+move data tape forward
+move data tape backward

+read from data tape into data latch write from data latch into data tape

+read from code tape to data latch copy data latch to code latch

+increase data latch
+decrease data latch

+clear output data latch
+copy  input data latch
 That solution focus to decision match as a true table of lines, _begin_, _again_, zero, page, reverse and toggle switches S1 and S2, that controls which page by line A10 and reverse by the Reverse Circuit.

 Explained in [control lines](documents/LogicLoop.md)